waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Strategy for Bellsprout
 - Location: Route 31 Tall Grass.
 - Method: Walk around in grass until encounter.
-- Team: Lead with GNEISS (Geodude) or use Smokescreen/Leer to avoid accidental KO.
+- Team: Lead with GNEISS (Geodude).
 Calcifer's Tackle is too strong (crits kill).
 - Catching: Use Poké Ball.
 - Goal: Trade for ONIX with KYLE in Violet City.
 - **Type Weakness (Wild Battles):** Even low-level wild Pokémon can be dangerous if they have a 4x type advantage (e.g., Water vs Rock/Ground).
 Switch or run immediately.